ozanMSFT/pytorch-wiki/Bot-commands.md

 @pytorchbot retest this please
 ```

-(WARNING: currently broken) This will trigger a rerun of tests on a PR
+This will trigger a rerun of failed tests on a PR.
+(WARNING: Currently this triggers rerun of ALL Jenkins tests, not just failed ones.)

 ```
 @pytorchbot rebase this please